Printable Version in PDF Format (Get Adobe Acrobat)

 The inventory shall be updated when:

-- A new PC is purchased or put into service
+• A new endpoint is purchased or put into service

-- An existing PC is modified, moved or decommissioned
+• An existing endpoint is modified, moved, or decommissioned

-- An existing PC is reassigned to a new user
+• An existing endpoint is reassigned to a new user

-- A user assigned to a PC separates from the University.
+• A user assigned to an endpoint separates from the University.

 ITS employees associated with each of these operations activities shall make changes directly to the inventory.
 The inventory system will contain an audit log to enable the Inventory Administrator to monitor changes to the inventory data.

-The Inventory Administrator is responsible for enabling access for Division employees to the inventory system for the purpose of maintaining the inventory as required.
+The Inventory Administrator is responsible for enabling access for employees to the inventory system to maintain the inventory as required.
+The Inventory and the Inventory Administrator are part of the User Services Group (USG) and work with the technicians to keep the records updated.

 Reporting

-The Inventory Administrator is responsible for generating reports for Division leadership as needed.
+The Inventory Administrator is responsible for generating reports for ITS leadership as needed.

 Governance and Review